brunodifranco/project-outleto-clustering/README.md

 - Creating even more features.

-- Making the final report even more automatic for when new data comes in, so it could be run everytime requested and the data instantly saved in the PostgreSQL database.
-This could be done by using the Papermill library, alongide other AWS services.
+- Making the final report even more automatic for when new data comes in, so it could be run every time requested and the data instantly saved in the PostgreSQL database.
+This could be done by using the Papermill library, alongside other AWS services.  </p>

 # Contact